"Jusqu'ici, tout va bien."

 - Crapsack World: The Yvelines (suburbs to the west of Paris) are depicted as this.

 - Creator Cameo: Director Mathieu Kassovitz briefly appears as the skinhead that Vinz intends to shoot.

-- Deliberately Monochrome: Originally filmed in color, changed in production by Kassovitz himself.
+- Deliberately Monochrome: Originally filmed in color, changed in post-production by Kassovitz himself.

 - I Just Shot Marvin in the Face: What kills Vinz at the end of the film.

 - Imagine Spot: Vinz has several, seeing cows on the street.
 Another one involves a police officer being Blown Across the Room.